MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-troubleshoot-signup.md

 ## Cause: This has been disabled by your admins

-The type of upgrade and trial options available to you depends on how your Global and Billing administrator setup your domain.
+The type of upgrade and trial options available to you depends on how your Global and Billing administrator set up your domain.
 Your administrators have the ability to disable all trials, disable self-service purchase, and more.

 ### Solution: contact your admins